fabmax94/Zero-Fila/README.md

 # Zero-Fila
-A android application to see what your position in a queue of bank, supermarket and etc.
+An android application to see what your position in a queue of bank, supermarket and etc.